When should I consider shooting these types of images for my highrise project?

-As with all location-based productions, we vigilantly monitor weather conditions in order to shoot on the best day, usually one that’s sunny with excellent visibility.
-Some projects, however, require overcast or high cloud layer conditions for the best result.
+As with all location-based productions, we vigilantly monitor weather conditions in order to shoot on the best day, usually one that’s sunny with excellent visibility and low humidity.
+Some projects, however, require overcast or high cloud layer conditions for best results.
 We always build in one extra day on location to cover delays due to weather.
 That day is included in your project price.

 What if you can't use SkyPan robots due to wind or high altitudes where there are FAA restrictions & safety issues like in Midtown Manhattan?

-SkyPan’s roots began in 1988 when we developed the systems for rigging fullscale manned helicopters with panoramic film cameras.
+SkyPan’s roots began in 1988 when we developed the systems for rigging manned helicopters with panoramic film cameras.
 Today we use improved digital systems, especially in NYC and other major cities.
-We’ve workedwith the same experienced pilots for 20+ years who fly nonturbine aircraft in pre-approved locations & elevations.
+We’ve worked with the same experienced pilots for 20+ years who fly nonturbine aircraft in pre-approved locations & elevations.
 Many projects are produced using only manned helicopters.